 Can You Use CBD Oil for Dog Dermatitis?

-As you can see in the section above, one of the powerful home remedies is hempseed oil.
-This oil is derived from the cannabis plant that may have several benefits.
-CBD comes from the hemp plant as well and it may also be beneficial with calming certain skin irritations.
+As you can see in the section above, one of the home remedies is hempseed oil.
+This oil derives from the cannabis plant that may have several benefits.
+CBD comes from the hemp plant as well.

 What Is CBD (Cannabidiol)?

 Another cannabis extract is cannabidiol (CBD).
-Unlike hempseed oil, however, CBD oil is made from the stems, leaves, and flowers of the hemp plant.
+CBD oil is made from the stems, leaves, and flowers of the hemp plant.
 It belongs to the group of compounds known as cannabinoids.
 These compounds interact with receptors in the dog’s body that make up the regulatory system known as the Endocannabinoid System (ECS).

-This ECS controls all kinds of important functions in your dog’s body.
-These include sleep cycles, pain responses, the nervous system, inflammation all over the body, skin immunity, healthy blood sugar levels, stable appetite, and the immune system.
+The Endocannabinoid System (ECS) plays a role in all kinds of important functions in your dog’s body.
+These include sleep cycles, pain responses, the nervous system, inflammation all over the body, healthy blood sugar levels, stable appetite, and the immune system.

 Related article: Dog Immune System Booster [Natural Remedies]